 3. In the next section we also explain how the main step in the proof of \reft{dickens}(1) allows to reprove one of the main results of \cite{KL}.

-4. \reft{dickens} also holds when $k$ is an algebraically closed field of characteristic 0 and $\ell$-adic sheaves are replaced by holonomic $\calD$-modules (in this case one has to replace $\calL_\psi$ by the $\calD$-module corresponding to the function $e^x$).
+4. \reft{dickens} also holds, with a parallel proof, when $k$ is an algebraically closed field of characteristic 0 and $\ell$-adic sheaves are replaced by holonomic $\calD$-modules (in this case one has to replace $\calL_\psi$ by the $\calD$-module corresponding to the function $e^x$).